swcarpentry/board/mission-statement.md

-* most importantly, have a significant, demonstrable impact on the quality of scientific research, on the productivity of the average researcher, and on the adoption of open science.
+* most importantly, have a significant, demonstrable impact on the quality of scientific research, on the productivity of the average researcher, and on the adoption of reproducible and open science.

 In aid of these goals, the SCF: